GNOME/gnome-builder/plugins/beautifier/README.md

 - project
 - system

-This count for the language id groups, but for the default entry too.
+This count for the profiles, and for the default entry too.

 In each layer you will find:
 - a global.ini file.